Taipei

 National Museum of History, Taipei

-• National Museum of History/Guoli Lishi Bowuguan/國立 歷史博物館: This museum exhibits artifacts from large parts of China as well as from Taiwan.
-The museum was established in 1956-1957 in the beautiful museum building which is see worthy in itself.
+Guoli Lishi Bowuguan is the name of Taiwan’s National History Museum, which contains finds from large parts of China as well as from Taiwan.
+The museum was established in 1956-1957 as the first new museum in Taiwan in the beautiful museum building, which is worth seeing in itself.

 Day Trips